gazpachu/joanmira/pages/work/2009-11-16---macom/index.md

 ![](/work/macom/images/1.png)

-As part of my partnership with Esuma, where I also was a teacher in one of their master programs, I built a Joomla website to promote one of their masteral programs.
+As part of my partnership with Esuma, where I also was a teacher in one of their master's programs, I built a Joomla website to promote one of their master's programs.
 It's a standard microsite with static pages.